Here are my favorite Small Bathroom Ideas to help you get the most out of your tiny space.

 You can even have one basket for every person who uses the shower if you’re into extreme hygiene.
 Just be careful about the weight of each basket so you don’t stress the curtain rod.

 Tile and Flooring ideas

-If you are tiling a small bathroom, there are many small bathroom flooring ideas that can give a spa-like feel and create a cozy personal space.
+If you are tiling a small bathroom, many small bathroom flooring ideas can give a spa-like feel and create a cozy personal space.

 You can go for continuous tiling in natural stone.
 Stone is one of the best small bathroom flooring materials as it gives a dynamically airy feel to otherwise congested-spaces.

 Neutral and Natural